aronweiler/assistant/README.md

 - ✅ Conversation Manager
 - ✅ Memory Storage (This is really exciting!)
 - ✅ Voice Runner
-- ✅ BASIC Streamlit UI
+- ✅ Streamlit UI
+- ✅ Chat with Documents (UI/Console only)
 - ☑️ Google API Integration
 - ☑️ Generic Tooling (a.k.a. on-demand tools)
 - ☑️ API Discovery and Calling